1. Latitude is the angular distance of a place measured in degrees _____________.

 Explanation: 15° = 1 hour, so 1° = 4 minutes.

-38. The longitude of Indian Standard Time (IST) is:
+38. The longitude of Indian Standard Time (IST) is_____________.

 A) 77°30′ E